Syed Muhammad Anwer: Declaring khula as an absolute right of women

+Appointment of female judges is not un-islamic

 Justice Anwer held that the appointment of female judges subject to the provisions of any law and the Constitution is not against the injunctions of Islam as laid down in the Quran and Sunnah.
 He highlights the fact that in the whole corpus of Ahadiths, hundreds of Ahadiths are reported by the female companions (صحابيات) of Muhammad but not a single Muhadith (محدث) of any era or any scholar of any schoolof Islamic jurisprudence ever discredited any Hadith of Muhammad only on this basis that such a Hadith is reported by a woman.
 Secondly he pointed out that some Umahat al-Moomineen would give Juristic opinions commonly called the Fatwas.
 The books of Ahadith including Sahih Bukhari and Sahih Muslim contain Fatawa of Aisha (i.e. the legal opinions of Aisha so much so that there are reported instances where very senior companions sought legal opinion from Aisha.
 This therefore displays a strong tradition and history of legal and jurisprudential scholarship of women in Islam.

-Denial of Women's inheritance right is un-Islamic
+Denial of women's inheritance right is un-islamic

 In a landmark ruling the Federal Shariat Court (FSC) on 19 March 2025 declared all or any custom, by virtue of which any female member of a family is being or has been denied or deprived of her right of inheritance, have no legal force whatsoever.The 21-page judgement, authored by Justice Dr Syed Muhammad Anwar of the four-member bench that also comprised Chief Justice Iqbal Hameedur Rehman, Justice Khadim Hussain M. Sheikh and Justice Ameer Mohammad Khan, came on a petition moved against the custom of ‘Chaddar’ or ‘Parchi’ — prevalent in parts of Bannu district — that either deprived women of inheritance right granted by the Holy Quran and Sunnah, or forced them to accept a share of less value than their inheritance through jirgas.The Shariat Court declared the practice un-Islamic and illegal, having no legal force, subject such criminal actions to punishment.